codio/knowledge/source/instructors/admin/organization/remove-org-members.rst

 Remove Organization Members
 ===========================

-You can remove inactive members to make space for new ones.
-For instance, if students leave a course, you might want to free up their account licenses for other students.
 To remove members from your organization, please follow these steps:

 1. Click your profile icon in the lower left corner of the screen.